-Enter the amount of Montana tax the partnership paid on behalf of each partner.
-For a nonresident individual, nonresident estate, nonresident trust and a second-tier pass-through entity, the amount required to be paid is 6.9% multiplied by the partner's distributive share of Montana source income.
-For a foreign C corporation or tax-exempt entity, the amount required to be paid is 6.75% multiplied by the partner's distributive share of Montana source income.
-Transfer the total of this column to Form PR-1, line 23.
+Enter the amount of Montana tax the S corporation paid on behalf of each shareholder.
+For a nonresident individual, nonresident estate or nonresident trust, the amount required to be paid is 6.9% multiplied by the shareholder's pro rata share of Montana source income.
+For a foreign C corporation or tax-exempt entity, the amount required to be paid is 6.75% multiplied by the shareholder's pro rata share of Montana source income.
+Transfer the total of this column to Form CLT-4S, line 22.

-Column G - PT-AGR or PT-STM
+Column G - PT-AGR